 10 Teacher-Tested Ways to Increase Your Students' Motivation Quickly and Easily

 Children fulfill the expectations that the adults around them communicate.
 This does not mean that every student will score 100% on every test we write.
-It does mean that if you communicate to a child that he or she is failure, he or she will fail.
+It does mean that if you convey to a child that he or she is failure, he or she will fail.
 If you communicate to that same child that he or she will succeed; you will often find that that is the outcome.
-With every opportunity, encourage your students that they are making progress in their language learning.
+With every opportunity, motivate your students that they are making progress in their language learning.
 Point out to them the areas in which you see progress and improvement.
 For areas in which a student struggles, try to portray a picture of what success will look like.
-Encouraging your students to visualize their success will aid them in accomplishing those goals you set before them.
+Encouraging your students to visualize their success will help them accomplish the goals you set before them.

-When a student disengages from class, it is a good opportunity for you the teacher to notice what methods you are using in class.
-Although some practices may be fine for most students, timed tests, independent learning time, self checking methods, for example, there will be students who not only do not connect with these methods but who suffer negatively when you use them in your classroom.
-If a student begins to disengage, be aware of the methods you are using and look for patterns.
-Though it is difficult to meet every need of a classroom full of language learners, you can take pains to avoid certain methods when it is possible to help certain students perform better in class.
+When a student disengages from class, take the opportunity for you as a teacher to notice what methods you're using in class.
+Although some practices may be fine for most students, timed tests, independent learning time, and self-checking methods, for example, there will be students who not only do not connect with these methods but who suffer negatively when you use them in your classroom.
+If a student begins to disengage, consider the methods you are using and look for patterns.
+Though it is difficult to meet every need of a classroom full of language learners, you can take pains to avoid certain methods when it is possible to help particular students perform better in class.
 This will also help you be intentional about using a variety of methods with your class further engaging all of them.

 Sometimes motivating your students is as easy as changing the material you are using.
 For most teachers, the school chooses a curriculum that they expect each teacher to follow in his or her classes.
 Even when this is the case, it does not mean that you cannot bring additional resources to class.
 Sometimes students are turned off by the style or approach of certain curriculum authors.
-Bringing a different perspective into the class will reengage your students who are turned off by your current materials.
+Bringing a different perspective to the class will reengage students who have lost interest in your current materials.
 In addition, it will challenge those who are already seeing success from the assigned curriculum.

 Providing students with accountability is an important element of being a teacher.
 Without the idea of a deadline and a grade, many students would never have the self-motivation that is required to successfully learn a language.
 Be clear with your students when you tell them your expectations.
 Make sure they know the deadline for a project’s completion and what standards you will use to assess that project.
 You may also consider contracting grades with your students who are at more advanced levels.
-When you contract grades, your students sign a contract which outlines the requirements to receive an a and a b.
-Do not give options for lower grades.
+When you contract grades, your students sign a contract which outlines the requirements to receive an A and a B. Do not give options for lower grades.
 The student selects which grade he or she will receive in the class and then must complete those requirements satisfactorily.
 From the start of class, your students know what they need to accomplish, and they know that their success is completely dependent upon themselves.
-This will get them to be self motivated learners and help them engage themselves in the learning process.
+This will get them to be self-motivated learners and help keep them engaged in the learning process.

 Have you ever seen a child, or perhaps you have one, who is angelic when in public and a terror at home?
 Some young people have similar behavior patterns when it comes to the classroom.
 For you they misbehave repeatedly, but a substitute teacher would never know it.
 You can break them out of this pattern by bringing outside influences into your classroom.
 Invite a guest speaker or trade classes for a period with a fellow teacher.
 The change in style and authority, even for a short period, may be enough to spark some motivation in your students who have become accustomed to your teaching style and expectations.

 Finally, though not as enjoyable as other techniques to motivate, consequences of certain actions can also be a motivator to students.
 Make your expectations clear, and communicate to your student what the consequences will be to certain behavior or work ethic.
-No one likes to be punished, but when positive reinforcement and lively change ups do not work, sometimes there has to be negative consequences to your student’s actions.
+No one likes to be punished, but when positive reinforcement and lively change-ups don't work, sometimes there has to be negative consequences to your student’s actions.
 Keep your students after school if you have to.
 Communicate with a child’s parents if possible and when necessary.
-Discipline should be a last resort motivator and only used sporadically.
+Discipline should be a last-resort motivator and only used sporadically.